FooDeas/raspberrypi-ua-netinst/README.md

 > Set new root password: `passwd`  (can also be set during installation using **rootpw** in [installer-config.txt](#installer-customization))
 > Configure your default locale: `dpkg-reconfigure locales`
-> Configure your keyboard layout: `dpkg-reconfigure console-data`
+> Configure your keyboard layout: `dpkg-reconfigure keyboard-configuration`
 > Configure your timezone: `dpkg-reconfigure tzdata`

 The latest kernel and firmware packages are now automatically installed during the unattended installation process.